kayraozturkiot-oss/Basic-Delta-Wing-UAV/README.md

-# Biomimetic Bat-Inspired UAV
+# 🦇 Biomimetic Bat-Inspired UAV

 A lightweight unmanned aerial vehicle (UAV) inspired by the wing structure and flight characteristics of bats.
-The project aims to investigate biomimetic design principles and apply them to a fixed-wing UAV platform.
+This project explores biomimetic engineering concepts by applying biological design principles to a small fixed-wing aircraft platform.

+The primary objective is to investigate how bat-inspired wing geometry can contribute to efficient and stable flight while maintaining a lightweight and simple UAV architecture.

+---

 ## Project Overview

-This project focuses on the development of a bat-inspired UAV that combines aerodynamic efficiency with a lightweight structure.
-The design process includes airframe modeling, electronic system integration, flight control implementation, and performance evaluation.
+Nature has spent millions of years optimizing flight.
+Bats, as the only mammals capable of sustained powered flight, possess unique wing structures that provide excellent maneuverability and aerodynamic efficiency.

-The aircraft was designed as a small-scale experimental platform for studying biomimetic flight concepts and UAV development techniques.
+This project aims to develop a small-scale UAV inspired by bat wings while using readily available electronic components and additive manufacturing techniques.
+The aircraft serves as an experimental platform for studying biomimetic aerospace design and UAV development.

+---

-## Features
+## Key Features

-- Biomimetic wing-inspired design
+- Biomimetic bat-inspired wing concept
-- Lightweight airframe structure
+- Lightweight fixed-wing airframe
-- Fixed-wing UAV configuration
-- Brushless motor propulsion system
+- Brushless electric propulsion system
+- Arduino-based control system
-- Radio frequency communication
+- 433 MHz wireless communication
-- Arduino-based flight control architecture
+- Modular electronic architecture
+- CAD-designed and 3D printable components
 - Expandable for autonomous flight applications

+---

 ## Hardware Components